 And the Bertolli sauce was the perfect touch to liven up this dish.

-1 – Easily pipe the cheese filling into the manicotti by putting it in a plastic bag and cutting a hole in the one of the corners (just like you would for icing).
+For example, reader Diane suggested that you can pipe the cheese filling into the manicotti by putting it in a Ziploc bag (quart sized) and cutting a hole in one of the corners (just like you would for icing).
 This way you can easily fill the manicotti without all the mess.
-(Thanks, Diane!)

-2 – No plastic bags?
-Once the manicotti has cooled, you can cut a line down the side of the manicotti, fill it with filling, then press the manicotti back together.
+Sher, another reader, had another great idea for filling manicotti.
+Once the pasta has cooled, you can cut a line down the side of the manicotti, fill it with filling, then press the manicotti back together.
 The filling will help “glue” the manicotti back together.
-Then you can just place the manicotti seam side down in the baking dish (Thanks, Sher!)
+Then you can just place the manicotti seam side down in the baking dish to hide the line.